DeepLabCut/DeepLabCut/docs/functionDetails.md

 Next, open the **config.yaml** file, which was created during  **create\_new\_project**.
 You can edit this file in any text editor.
 Familiarize yourself with the meaning of the parameters (Box 1).
 You can edit various parameters, in particular you **must add the list of *bodyparts* (or points of interest)** that you want to track.
 You can also set the *colormap* here that is used for all downstream steps (can also be edited at anytime), like labeling GUIs, videos, etc. Here any [matplotlib colormaps](https://matplotlib.org/tutorials/colors/colormaps.html) will do!

+Please DO NOT have spaces in the names of bodyparts, uniquebodyparts, individuals, etc.

 **maDeepLabCut:** You need to edit the config.yaml file to **modify the following items** which specify the animal ID, body parts, and any unique labels.
 You should also define an over-connected 'skeleton' at this time in the config.yaml file.
 For example, for a "simple" 4 body part animal see the example skeleton.
 Note, we also highly recommend that you use **more bodypoints** that you might otherwise have, i.e., labeling along the spine/tail for 8 bodypoints would be better than four.

 Modifying the `config.yaml` is crucial, especially connecting the skeleton: